EdgeBigBang/EasyTS/README.md

 #  EasyTS: The Express Lane to Long Time Series Forecasting

-We introduce EasyTS, a compre- hensive toolkit engineered to streamline the complex procedures of data collection, analysis, and model creation.
+We introduce EasyTS, a comprehensive toolkit engineered to streamline the complex procedures of data collection, analysis, and model creation.

 [//]: # (### Paper)